-Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded river floods, lead can flow off into the river.
-2019 Purchase Open Lands between Western Avenue and the Contoocook River to Increase Henniker's Flood Storage Capacity and Increase Safety of Town Residents During Flood Events Long Term 4-5 Years 59 Conservatio n Commission If the Jackman Dam (aka Pierce Lake Dam) fails, heavy water will flow up the Contoocook through Hillsborough Village and into Henniker.
+Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town What Cost Will Pay For How Funded Contoocook River to Increase Henniker's Flood Storage Capacity and Increase Safety of Town Residents During Flood Events Hillsborough Village and into Henniker.
 Western Avenue is the first populated area the floodwaters would reach.
-Flood, Tropical Avenue by Contoocoo k River documentation , title fees. acquisitio n grants 2019 Train Pat's Peak Ski Area Personnel to Identify Avalanche Conditions and Close Trails to Reduce the Risk of Personal Injury and Building Damage Short Term 1-2 Years 75 Emergency Manageme nt \$0 impact the 6 black diamond trails, including the rare Avalanche, Winter, Earthquake, Extreme Temperatures Pat's Peak Ski Area Cost is \$0 for the Town for in-kind staff and volunteer labor because any equipment and labor would be paid for by Pat's Peak.
-N/A Document and Prioritize Drainage Ditches and Culverts for Debris for Clearing During Storm Events Medium Term 3-4 Years 75 Highway Department with Fire Department , and Roads Manageme nt Committee \$0 Flood, River, Erosion, Wind, Winter, Tropical, Debris Town Roadways Cost is for in- kind staff and volunteer labor.
+Contoocoo k River documentation , title fees.
+FEMA acquisitio n grants Train Pat's Peak Ski Area Personnel to Identify Avalanche Conditions and Close Trails to Reduce the Risk of Personal Injury and Building Damage Short Term 1-2 Years Emergency Manageme nt \$0 An avalanche at Pat's Peak could impact the 6 black diamond trails, including the rare possibility of catching people on the trails.
+Buildings- Pat's Peak Lodges may be caught in such an event.
+Avalanche, Winter, Earthquake, Extreme Temperatures Pat's Peak Ski Area Cost is \$0 for the Town for in-kind staff and volunteer labor because any equipment and labor would be paid for by Pat's Peak.
+N/A Document and Prioritize Drainage Ditches and Culverts for Debris for Clearing During Storm Events Medium Term 3-4 Years Highway Department with Fire Department , and Roads Manageme nt Committee When spring melts the snow and the temps change or during heavy rains, washouts occur at: Liberty Hill Road, Craney Hill Road (paved), Patterson Hill Road (half paved), Quaker Hill Road (half paved), Butter Road, Mount Hunger Road, Dodge Hill Road (half paved), Cote Hill Road (paved), Hemlock Corner Loop.
+However, all need to be looked at.
+Landowners need to be educated about why trees are removed and ensure they maintain their own ditches.
+They have grown too large and taken over ditches and need to be cut.
+Conduct an inventory to document and prioritize the drainage ditches in Town, using Erosion, Wind, Winter, Tropical, Debris Town Roadways Cost is for in- kind staff and volunteer labor.
 N/A

 Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded Develop an Ice Jam Response Plan Annex in the Emergency Operations Plan to Reduce the Impact to People and Infrastructure During Ice Events Short Term 1-2 Years 75 Emergency Manageme nt \$( have grown too large and taken over ditches and need to be cut.
-Conduct an inventory to document and prioritize the drainage ditches in Town, using documentation photos taken several years ago for comparison.
+Affected Location in Town How Funded Develop an Ice Jam Response Plan Annex in the Emergency Operations Plan to Reduce the Impact to People and Infrastructure During Ice Events Emergency Manageme nt \$0 documentation photos taken several years ago for comparison.
 Tie into Road Mgt Comm's Phase 2 Road Management Plan Report.
 Highway Dept could use a FD tanker truck to clear a large pipe easily.
 Train additional resources such as Fire Dept personnel to assist with this task during emergencies.
-D Ice jams are regularly occurring on the Contoocook River on the Western Avenue Bridge and Patterson Hill Road Bridge.
+Ice jams are regularly occurring on the Contoocook River on the Western Avenue Bridge and Patterson Hill Road Bridge.
 No damage, watched and waited for its approach and melt.
-Have had more ice jams recently than in previous years, and a plan for evacuation needs to be developed and breaking up the ice. lce, Winter, Extreme Temperatures k River, Cost is for in- kind staff and volunteer labor.
+Have had more ice jams recently than in previous years, and a plan for evacuation needs to be developed and breaking up the ice.
+Ice, Winter, Extreme Temperatures k River, Western Cost is for in- kind staff and volunteer labor.
 N/A